ccoutant/dwarf-locations/005-locations-on-stack.md

 > which is an integral type that has the size of an address on the
 > target machine and unspecified signedness.
 >
-> _The generic type is the same as the unspecified type used for stack
+> [non-normative] The generic type is the same as the unspecified type
-> operations defined in DWARF Version 4 and before._
+> used for stack operations defined in DWARF Version 4 and before.
 >
 > [non-normative] Debugging information must provide consumers a way to
 > find the location of program variables, determine the bounds of dynamic